Defense Rests In Paul Manafort Case Without Calling Him Or Other Witnesses

 The government's attorneys alleged that Manafort used overseas bank accounts to hide millions of dollars from the IRS that he made from political consulting work in Ukraine.

-After that income dried up, prosecutors say Manafort turned to loans for which he qualified by lying to banks.
-Jurors have heard testimony that Manafort was advocating on behalf of one of his bankers with President Trump's transition team, trying to help the man get a nomination to a post in the Pentagon.
+After that income dried up, prosecutors say, Manafort turned to loans for which he qualified by lying to banks.
+Jurors have heard testimony that Manafort was advocating on behalf of one of his bankers with Trump's transition team, trying to help the man get a nomination to a post in the Pentagon.

 Ultimately the banker did not receive a nomination or another government job.

-After both sides make their closing arguments Wednesday, Ellis is expected give jury instructions before the jury then retires to deliberate.
+After both sides make their closing arguments Wednesday, Ellis is expected to give the jury instructions before jurors retire to deliberate.

-If convicted on all charges, Manafort could spend the rest of his life in prison.
+If convicted of all charges, Manafort could spend the rest of his life in prison.